 If you are subletting your caravan then you do need to have public liability insurance, to cover any damage to the interior or exterior of the van if your caravan is still under hire purchase from the site.
 It is your responsibility to ensure that the caravan is in pristine condition, inside and out – as well as this obviously being more comfortable for you and your family.

 If guests left the caravan in a poor state, maybe with burns or stains in the carpets or broken equipment then you need to be covered for this to ensure it can be replaced quickly (ready for the next guest) although vetting your guests and asking for a security deposit is a good plan to put in place too.

-Of course, no one wants to think that anything will go wrong with their beloved holiday home, but dealing with insurance at the outset will ensure that if the worst does happen, you will not be out of pocket, and will be able to repair and carry on enjoying your caravan holidays.
+Of course, no one wants to think that anything will go wrong with their beloved holiday home, but dealing with static caravan insurance at the outset will ensure that if the worst does happen, you will not be out of pocket, and will be able to repair and carry on enjoying your caravan holidays.